-Level 1/2 Vocational Awards (Technical Awards) available in 9 subject areas, listed below, meet Ofqual and DfE requirements for the KS4 performance table qualifications.
+Level 1/2 Vocational Awards (Technical Awards) are available in 9 subject areas.
+Subjects marked with an \ below meet Ofqual and DfE requirements for the KS4 performance table qualifications:

 - Construction and the Built Environment

 - Engineering

-- Global Business Communication (French, German, Spanish)
+- Hospitality and Catering

 - Health and Social Care

 - Hospitality and Catering

 - ICT

 - Performing Arts

 - Retail Business

-- Sport and Coaching Principles
+- Sport and Coaching Principles.